 - Ground oatmeal.
 Probably the best choice for sensitive skin.
 Oatmeal makes for a rather fine scrub – still very effective, but gentle, and with all the soothing anti-itch, anti-redness properties of oatmeal.

 - Ground apricot kernels.
 You can buy apricot kernels as a food item, and they look just like almonds.
 Grind them up in your food processor, and they make for a very intense scrub.

 - Corn meal.
 Another fairly gentle option for people with sensitive skin.

 - Coarse raw sugar.
+If your skin is too dry for salt, try sugar.
 Another really popular ingredient which works for combination and dry skin.
 The sugar polishes without dehydrating.

 That’s really all you need to do – add your ingredients together, and have fun.
 But if you want, you can also add:

 - Vitamins.
-Try a couple of capsules of E or crush tablets of A or C, and mix that up in your scrub.
+Break open and pour in a couple of capsules of Vitamin E. Or crush Vitamin A tablets and/or chewable Vitamin C, and mix that up in your scrub.

 - Essential oils.
+Check out my post about using oils in skin care.
 It’s important to do research rather than just add what smells nice.
-For example, lavender essential oil is drying – great as an acne spot treatment, but not ideal for dry skin.
+For example, lavender essential oil is drying.
+That makes it great as an acne spot treatment, but not ideal for dry skin.
 Start with just a drop or two – you’ll be shocked how much scent some oils provide.
 Vanilla extract is a great choice, too.